syncthing/website/content/downloads.md

 {{< release >}}

-If you are unsure what to download and you're running on a normal computer, please use the "amd64" (aka 64 bit Intel or x86-64) build for your operating system.
+If you are unsure what to download and you're running on a normal computer, please use the "64-bit (x86-64)" build for your operating system.
 If you're running on an oddball system such as a NAS, please consult your vendor.

 ## Debian / Ubuntu Packages